nextcloud/documentation/admin_manual/configuration/config_sample_php_parameters.rst

 Server details for one or more memcached servers to use for memory caching.

-Memcache is only used if other memory cache options (xcache, apc, apcu) are not available.
+Memcache is only used if other memory cache options (xcache, apc, apcu, redis) are not available.

 ::